aws/aws-cdk-go/awscdkscheduleralpha/README.md

 ### Grouping Schedules

 Your AWS account comes with a default scheduler group.
-You can access default group in CDK with:
+You can access the default group in CDK with:

 ```go
 defaultGroup := awscdkscheduleralpha.Group_FromDefaultGroup(this, jsii.String("DefaultGroup"))
 ```

-If not specified a schedule is added to the default group.
-However, you can also add the schedule to a custom scheduling group managed by you:
+You can add a schedule to a custom scheduling group managed by you.
+If a custom group is not specified, the schedule is added to the default group.

 ```go
 var target lambdaInvoke